HaleyKwok/Python_Libraries_for_RoboDK/README.md

 <br>

 > This code performs k-means clustering on a dataset `X` with two features, where `n_clusters = 3` is the number of clusters to be formed.
 The `init` parameter is set to `k-means++`, which means the initial cluster centers will be selected in a smart way to speed up convergence.
 The `random_state` parameter is set to `50` to ensure reproducibility of the results.
-The `fit_predict` method is called on the KMeans object kmeans to perform clustering on the dataset and obtain the cluster assignments for each data point in X. The resulting cluster assignments are stored in the `y_predict` variable.
+The `fit_predict` method is called on the KMeans object kmeans to perform clustering on the dataset and obtain the cluster assignments for each data point in `X`.
+The resulting cluster assignments are stored in the `y_predict` variable.
 The code then visualizes the clusters by plotting the data points of each cluster in a scatter plot.
 The data points belonging to each cluster are color-coded differently.
 The centroids of the clusters are also plotted as yellow circles with a larger size.
-The resulting plot is titled "Clusters of RoboDK" and the x and y axis labels indicate the features "Reach (mm)" and "Repeatability (mm)" respectively.
+The resulting plot is titled `"Clusters of RoboDK"` and the `x` and `y` axis labels indicate the features "Reach (mm)" and "Repeatability (mm)" respectively.
 Finally, the legend is shown to indicate the meaning of different colors in the plot.

 ---